 The Impact on Development Timelines

-By integrating ADMET prediction into the earliest stages of molecular design, AgentCures eliminates one of the most common sources of late-stage failure.
-Molecules that enter preclinical development from our pipeline have already been computationally vetted for drug-like properties, dramatically reducing the attrition rate as they progress through development.
+By integrating ADMET prediction into the earliest stages of molecular design, AgentCures reduces one of the most common sources of late-stage failure.
+Molecules that enter preclinical development from our pipeline have already been computationally vetted for drug-like properties, lowering attrition risk as they progress through development.